-All of Vermont, and certainly the Middlebury area, are blessed with outdoor options that are diverse and first class.
-Many have been inspired by the natural beauty of our mountains and have written eloquently about the surroundings, Robert Frost, is one of our most well known poets and his summers at Breadloaf document the peace one can find in these parts.
-Of course there are many outdoor adventurers that are happy to leave the writing to others and their passion is taking advantage of nature in a more physical way.
-We have never been wild about “one size fits all” but in this case “one area can please all”.
+All of Vermont, and certainly the Middlebury area, are blessed with diverse outdoor attractions.
+Many have been inspired by the natural beauty of our mountains and have written eloquently about the surroundings.
+Robert Frost, one of Vermont’s most well-known poets, (and a frequent guest at the Waybury Inn!) documented the landscape during his summers at Breadloaf, attesting to the peace one can find in these parts.
+Of course, there are many outdoor adventurers that are happy to leave the writing to others, and whose passion is taking advantage of nature in a more physical way.
+We have never been wild about “one size fits all” options, but in this case “one area can please all”– the Middlebury area has activities for the writers and the thrill-seekers alike.
 We hope that you will visit and take advantage of our great outdoors.
-If you are planning to do some fishing in Vermont you can purchase your license online by clicking here.

 Picnic luncheons are always available at the Inn and can be tailored to your preferences, please let us know at the front desk if you would like to see our menu.